Ohmaps (part 2)

 And likewise for any other diagrams that look ambiguous (i.e. with a ‘+’ crossing in them) – all interpretations are valid and end up with the same resistance overall.

-If you wanted to signal a preference for the arrangement, bold lines could be used:
+If you ever wanted remove ambiguity for an arrangement, bold lines could be used to show single unbroken edges:

 Component failure resolution: let’s do battle!